biggproject/biggdocs/Modelling.md

 ### Description:

-This procedure serializes a model, according to the specified file format and saves it on the file system following a specific convention (tbd).
+This function serializes and saves a model instance, with a given file format, to a specific path on the file system.

 ### Input arguments:
+* _model_instance_: Model instance which has been already fitted on X data.
-* _model_dir_path_: <code>string</code>.
-Full path (not relative) on the file system of the directory where the model should be saved.
+* _model_full_path_: <code>string</code>.
+Full path (not relative and with no file extensions) of the file where the model should be saved.
+The extension will be added by the function based on the format argument.
 * _format_: <code>string</code>.
 Format of the model to serialize and persist (tbd by the programming language or framework adopted, e.g. mlflow).

 ### Return values:
-None
+* _file_name_: <code>string</code>.String identifying the filename where the model will be stored.

 ### Details:

-This procedure will save a model created by a pipeline on the file system, so that it can be persisted and then loaded for future prediction on new _X_data_ using the complementary function _deserialize_and_predict_.
+This procedure will save a fitted model instance on the file system, so that it can be persisted and then loaded for future prediction on new _X_data_ using the complementary function _deserialize_and_predict_.
 The file format for the serialization and the naming convention to use are specific of the programming language or framework adopted.